liubindlut/SilhouettesbasedHSE/readme.txt

-This is only for testing our algorithm.
+This is a demo for testing our algorithm
+"Concise and effective network for 3D human modeling from orthogonal sihouettes".

 (1) The main function is in demo_real.py.
     It has thress parameters.